chandangeek/Connexo_Code/copl/com.elster.jupiter.unifyingjs/src/main/web/js/uni/docs/guides/adding_a_guide/README.md

-# Getting started with Unifying JS
+# Adding a new guide

 Guides can be found here: /com.elster.jupiter.unifyingjs/src/main/web/js/uni/docs/guides To add a new guide please follow the following steps: